Matt Gorski

 Matthew Gorski (born December 22, 1997) is an American professional baseball outfielder and first baseman in the Los Angeles Dodgers organization.
-He played college baseball for the Indiana Hoosiers.
-He was selected by the Pittsburgh Pirates in the second round of the 2019 MLB draft, and he made his Major League Baseball (MLB) debut in 2025.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates.
+He played college baseball for the Indiana Hoosiers and was selected by the Pirates in the second round of the 2019 MLB draft.
+He made his MLB debut in 2025.

 Early life and amateur career

 Gorski grew up in Fishers, Indiana and attended Hamilton Southeastern High School.

 Gorski played college baseball at Indiana for three seasons.
 As a freshman, he batted .288 with four home runs.
 After the season, Gorski played collegiate summer baseball for the Amsterdam Mohawks of the Perfect Game Collegiate Baseball League.
 Gorski was named first team All-Big Ten Conference as a sophomore after he hit for .356 average with eight home runs and a team-high 79 hits.
 He played for the Harwich Mariners of the Cape Cod Baseball League in the following summer of 2018.
 Gorski batted .271 with 12 home runs and was named second team All-Big Ten in his junior season.